Pentagon Bring a Child To Work Day – Inspire 2 Aspire

 The Washington Commanders participate in Bring A Child to Work Day at the Pentagon in Arlington, Va., April 25, 2024.
-Commanders Alumni player Josh Morgan, Mascot Major Tuddy, Command Force Cheerleaders Breanna Glass and Monica Galluccio pose with attendees.
+Commanders Alumni player Josh Morgan autographs mini footballs for attendees.
+This year's theme "Inspire 2 Aspire" instills a mindset that children can choose their own future.

 |Date Taken: